Comparison Between Bayesian and Frequentist Tail Probability Estimates: Introduction

-With the popularization of Bayesian statistics, we now have two approaches for evaluating the probability of the tail: Bayesian and frequentist \cite{bandf} \cite{bayes}.
-For example, let the random variable $X$ indicate the magnitude and intensity of an earthquake, then $P(X > a)$ identifies the probability of an earthquake occurrence when $a$ is some value much greater than the mean.
+Let $X$ be the random variable.
+Suppose $X$ indicate the magnitude and intensity of an earthquake, then the tail probability $P(X > a)$ identifies the probability of an earthquake occurrence when $a$ is some value much greater than the mean.
 The Bayesian estimator of this probability is defined as

 which is the expectation of the tail probability $1-F(a|\boldsymbol{\theta})$ under the posterior distribution $\pi(\boldsymbol{\theta}|x)$ given $x=a$, where $\boldsymbol{\theta}$ denotes the parameters in the distribution function and could be one dimension or generalized to a high dimensional vector.
 The frequentist estimator is also called the plug-in estimator which is defined as